Why You Must Migrate Your VSTO Add-Ins Before April 2026

 Planning Your Migration: A Step-by-Step Checklist

 A well-planned migration minimises disruption and delivers a modern add-in that is more maintainable, more secure, and works across all Office platforms.
 Here is a structured approach.
+Using project templates in Microsoft Visual Studio can streamline the creation of new Office add-ins, providing a pre-configured starting point for your development.

 1. Inventory Your Add-Ins